Are you a Lawyer or a legal volunteer?

 To help us on this project attorneys and paralegals need no prior experience.
 Also, lawyers without a Florida Bar license and paralegals could do all of the work except go into court.
 The Bar indicated that a Florida lawyer should review the opinion about what is needed to vote and to review all pleadings before they are filed.

-The CLE webinars are presented by Cecile M. Scoon, Esq, First Vice President of the League of Women Voters of Florida and Action Chair on Amendment 4 matters.
-Cecile is a practicing attorney who specializes in civil rights and employment discrimination cases representing employees.
+The CLE webinars are presented by Cecile M. Scoon, Esq, (President of the League of Women Voters of Florida and Action Chair on Returning Citizen matters).
+Scoon is a practicing attorney who specializes in civil rights and employment discrimination cases representing employees.

 The “advanced” webinar features Professor Carla Laroche of the Florida State University College of Law.
 Professor Laroche directs and teaches in the Gender and Family Justice Clinic within our Public Interest Law Center.
 Before joining FSU Law, Professor Laroche served as a fellow at the Southern Poverty Law Center in Tallahassee.